Testimony of equality: Humane treatment of the mentally ill

 Quakers were among the first to pioneer humane treatment for the mentally ill, with The Retreat, in York, England, an asylum set up by William Tuke (1732-1822) as a reaction to the harsh nature of 18th century asylum care.

 Humane treatment of prisoners

 In the 19th Century Elizabeth Fry and her brother, Joseph John Gurney, campaigned for the humane treatment of prisoners.
 Fry went into prisons herself to provide food, blankets, education, and other assistance to the prisoners.
 They were able to persuade Members of Parliament to pass reform legislation to improve prison conditions.
-They also were able to influence legislation that reduced the number of crimes that were punishable by death.
+Fry gave evidence to a House of Commons committee on prison conditions, and her ideas influenced the Gaols Act 1823, which mandated the separation of male and female prisoners, the payment of gaolers, and provision for prison chaplains and doctors.
+In her testimony she expressed opposition to capital punishment, a view that met significant parliamentary resistance, including from Home Secretary Lord Sidmouth, who publicly accused her of undermining deterrence.

 In the 1960s, a Friend, Eric Baker, took part in the founding of Amnesty International, a human rights group primarily focused on the treatment of those in prison and those accused of crimes.
 It is not directly connected with the Religious Society of Friends but has similar ideals as those derived from the Testimony of Equality.